Last Updated May 8, 202511 min read

 Deploying the application to Elastic Beanstalk

-Next, we need to specify an artifact in our Beanstalk configuration.
+Next, you need to specify an artifact in your Beanstalk configuration.
 This will be the JAR file that is generated when the project is built.
-To do this, add the following to the automatically created .elasticbeanstalk/config.yml file.
+Open the .elasticbeanstalk/config.yml file, and add this:

 deploy: